tim-littlefair/tl-balena-browser/readme.md

 | 1-60 | refresh every `interval` seconds |

 #### **POST** /scan
 Re-scans the device to find local HTTP or HTTPS services to display.
-This can be used by the HTTP/S service to notify the `browser` block that it is ready to be displayed, should there be a startup race.
+This can be used by the HTTP/S service to notify the `tl-balena-browser` block that it is ready to be displayed, should there be a startup race.

 <small><b><i>note:</i></b> *the* `LAUNCH_URL` *must not be set for local services to be detected.*</small>